Limerence: Erotomania

-Limerence is sometimes compared to erotomania; however, erotomania is a delusional disorder where the sufferer falsely believes their love is reciprocated when it isn't.
-A person with erotomania might interpret irrelevant details (such as a love object wearing a particular accessory) as coded declarations of love, and invent ways to interpret outright rejections as unserious.
-Helen Fisher and colleagues have stated that erotomania may actually be a type of schizophrenia, and may not involve the same reward system activity in the brain as romantic love.
-A person in limerence might "grasp for hope" and misinterpret signals, or imagine reciprocation in a fantasy, but they are receptive to receiving a clear rejection.
+Limerence is different from erotomania, a delusional disorder where the sufferer falsely believes their love is secretly reciprocated when it isn't, and invents ways to interpret outright rejections as unserious.
+A person in limerence by comparison might "grasp for hope" and misinterpret signals, or imagine reciprocation in a fantasy, but they will understand a rejection.

 Evolutionary purpose

 Limerence might have evolved as a handicap signal, similar to a peacock's tail, but signaling extreme commitment.

 Dorothy Tennov's speculation was that limerence has an evolutionary purpose.

 For what ultimate cause might the state of limerence be a proximate cause?
 In other words, why were people who became limerent successful, maybe more successful than others, in passing their genes on to succeeding generations[.]
 Did limerence evolve to cement a relationship long enough to get the offspring up and running? [...]
 The most consistent result of limerence is mating, not merely sexual interaction but also commitment, the establishment of a shared domicile in the form of a cozy nest built for the enjoyment of ecstasy, for reproduction, and for the rearing of children.

 According to the evolutionary theory by the anthropologist Helen Fisher, limerence is the activation of a motivation system for choosing and focusing energy on a potential mating partner.
 This brain system evolved for mammalian mate choice, also called "courtship attraction".
 In this phenomenon, a preferred mating partner is chosen based on a display of physical traits (such as a peacock's tail feathers) or other behaviors.
 Fisher also includes the attraction to personality traits and other characteristics in her mate choice theory for humans.
 Who a person falls in love with then is determined by their "love map", a largely unconscious list of traits they desire in an ideal partner.
 Love maps begin forming during childhood based on experiences with parents and friends, among other associations, but also change over time.
 In most species, courtship attraction is brief, but intense romantic love can last much longer in humans.
 A competing evolutionary theory to Fisher's is that courtship attraction only encompasses something like love at first sight attraction, and the obsessive thoughts and intense attraction associated with early-stage romantic love instead evolved by co-opting (or re-using) the brain systems for mother-infant bonding.
 In this theory, romantic love may serve the function of mate choice but the brain systems were not originally for this.